Can I Monetize Patents Through Licensing Without Selling Them

 1. Value The Patent

 Determine your patent value before even finalizing the license agreement.
-The process of patent valuation is indeed very intricate but you may have an approximate amount using either one of these following methods-market based, income-based, or cost-based.
-And for such kind of procedure you might seek for some experts.
+The process of patent valuation is indeed very intricate, but you may have an approximate amount using either one of these following methods-market based, income-based, or cost-based.
+And for such a kind of procedure you might seek some experts.
 For example, valuation experts for patents or even for IP attorneys so they will assist you about the amount value which your patent can be valued in.

 2. Determine Licensees